PiyushMishra318/slate/source/index.html.md

 # Introduction

-Welcome to the Greasy Monkey  API!
-You can use our API to access Greasy Monkey API endpoints, which can help you to build and integrate frontend and backend efficiently.
+Welcome to the Greasy Monkey  technical documentation!
+You can use this document to understand how this software works from dataflow to user experience.

-We have language bindings in Shell, Ruby, Python, and JavaScript!
+We have language bindings in Shell, Ruby, Python, and JavaScript for our APIS.
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 # What is Greasy Monkey?